 Four kids in childcare is a joke.
 It’s summer, our oldest is 12 and while we could leave her home alone every now and then – we are selling the house and having her here with random people just isn’t something we are down with.

-Thankfully we have 3 kids in one daycare and then my daughter goes to camp.
-The positive, when you have 3 kids in a daycare (at least our’s) – we get a really great discount.
+Thankfully we have 3 kids in one daycare and then my daughter goes to church camp.
+The positive is when you have 3 kids in a daycare (at least our’s) – we get a really great discount.
 Please note that was totally sarcastic.
 The cost of daycare is painful.

 5. Schedules and Planning Make Things Easier